DanielHaring/TYPO3-Crystalis/Documentation/Introduction/Index.rst

 annoying CSS classes whenever possible.

-A slightly optimized backend increases usability and the Language Service takes the main part of configuring alternative languages by collaborating with extensions Static Info Tables and RealURL.
+A slightly optimized backend increases usability and the Language Service takes the main part of configuring alternative languages by collaborating with extension RealURL.

 Furthermore a HTML5 Video content element will be available when working with HTML5 doctype and various smaller improvements are making TYPO3-life a lot easier.